core-wg/comi/draft-ietf-core-comi.md

 ## Resource Discovery

-Even if the YANG library provides all the information needed for application discovery once it is itself discovered, other types of resources could be discovered using the implementation of Resource discovery as defined by {{RFC6690}}.
-This can be desirable for a seamless integration with other CoAP interfaces and services.
+As some CoAP interfaces and services might not support the YANG library interface and still be interested to discover resources that are available, implementations MAY choose to support discovery of all available resources using "/.well-known/core" as defined by {{RFC6690}}.

 ### Datastore Resource Discovery